-YEW BOOK
+VEW BOOK

-STATIONERY

-AND PICTURE STORE.
+STATIONERY AND PICTURE

-The undersigned has opened, in Shafer's build-ng, on Julianna street, a new BOOK, STATIONERY AND PIC-TURE STORE.
+STORE.
+The undersigned has opened, in Shafer's building, on Julianna street, a new BOOK, STATIONERY AND PIC-

+Best Coffee, Tea, Sugar and Syr-TURE STORE.
 Having purchased the largest stock of Books and Stationery ever brought to this place, at the lowest wholesale prices, he flatters himself that he will be able to sell cheaper than any other persons engaged in the same business.
+His stock consists Feed, Flour, &c., for sale at all

+School Books,

+Miscellaneous Books,

+Standard Poetry,

-His stock consists in part of School Books, Miscellaneous Books, Standard Poetry, Popular Novels, Also Hymn-books, Missals, &c., &c.
-Children's Story Books, Toy Books, Books on Parlor Magic, Books on Games, Song Books, Dime Parlor Magic, Books on Games, 1995, 2006, Novels, etc., etc. His stock of School Books embraces Osgood's serie s of Readers, Brown's Grammars, Brooks' Arithmetics, Davies' Algebra, Raub's Speller, and all the books used in the Common Schools of Bedford county; also, copy-books, of all kinds.
-Stationery of every description at the lowest county; also, copy-books, of all kinds.
-Stationery of every description at the lowest prices, will be found at his store, including Foolscap, plain and ruled, Legal cap, Letter cap, Bill Paper, Commercial Note, Ladies' Note, Envelopes, of all kinds, and sizes, plain, fancy, fine white wove, &c., &c., Steel Pens, Pen-holders, Slates and Slate Pencils, Faber's Lead Pencils, of all supplies Like strong of the most beautiful and umbers, Ink-stands of the most beautiful and and the most beautiful and convenient designs, and Inks of the best quality at the lowest prices.
-Also, a large assortment of Kerosene Lamps, Plain and Fancy Soaps, Smoking and Chewing Tobaccos, Cigars, Pen-knifes, Periumery, &c.
-A specialty will be made of the Picture Destate of the Picture Des A specialty will be made of the Ficture Department.
+Donnlar Nove Popular Novels, Also Hymn-books for all deno inations, Episco pal Prayer-books, Missals, &c., &c.

+Children's Story Books, Toy Books, Books on

+Parlor Magic, Books on Games, Song Books, Dime

+Novels, etc., etc. His stock of School Books embraces Osgood's From School Brown's Grammars, Brooks' TERMS-Cash, Note or Produce. serie s of Readers, Brown's Grammars, Brooks' Arithmetics, Davies' Algebra, Raub's Speller, and all the books used in the Common Schools of Bedford county; also, copy-books, of all kinds.
+Stationery of every description at the Stationery of every description at the lowest prices, will be found at his store, inciuding Foolscap, plain and ruled, Legal cap, Letter cap, Bill Paper, Commercial Note, Ladies' Note, Envelopes, of all kinds, and sizes, plain, fancy, fine white wove, &c., &c., Steel Pens, Pen-holders, Slates and Slate Pencils, Faber's Lead Pencils, of all numbers, Ink-stands of the most beautiful and convenient designs, and Inks of the best quality at the lowest prices.
+Also, a large assortment of Kerosene Lamps, Also, a large assortment of Kerosene Lamps, Plain and Faney Soaps, Smoking and Chewing Tobaccos, Cigars, Pen-knifes, Perfumery, &c.

+A specialty will be made of the Picture Department.
 Fine Large Portraits of Washington, Lincoln, Johnson and other distinguished Americans.
-Fancy Pictures, Stereoscopes and Stereoscopic Views, Picture Frames, &c., &c., will be always kept on hand.
-Porte Monnaies, Pogketbooks, handsome Port-folios, &c.
-Also, Violins, Accordions and other Manical Instruments, Chadrager and other Manical Instruments and Chadrager and Other Manical Instruments and Chadrager and Other Manical Instruments and Chadrager and Chadrage Accordeons and other Musical Instruments: Check r-boards.
-Chess-men, etc., etc. Hoping to merit the patronage of the public, he has selected his stock with great care, and is bound to sell cheap to all who will give him a sall.
-JOHN REEFFE.
+Fancy Pictures, Stercoscopes and Stereo scopic Views, Picture Frames, &c., &c, will be always kept on hand.
+Porte Monnaies, Pocketbooks, handsome Port-folios, &c.
+Also, Violins, Accordeons and other Musical Instruments; Cheeker-boards, Chess-men, etc., etc.

+Hoping to merit the patronage of the public, he has selected his stock with great care, and is has selected his stock with great care, and is bound to sell cheap to all who will give him a gall.
+JOHN KEEFFE.